Rule 3901-5-09 | Agent licensing and appointments.

 (4) Limited lines licenses are subject to section 3905.14 of the Revised Code and all other requirements for agents, except as provided in this rule.

-(7) Upon satisfying the requirements of this rule, a nonresident limited line agent license shall be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.
+(7) Upon satisfying the requirements of this rule, a nonresident limited line agent license will be issued to the applicant granting the applicant the same scope of authority as the applicant has under the license issued by the applicant's home state.

 (8) If the applicant's home state does not issue nonresident limited line insurance agent licenses to residents of this state, then the applicant must complete any licensing requirements that are imposed upon residents of this state.